tid213/pizza-pies/README.md

 - **Validation:** Ensure unique combinations of toppings for each pizza.
 - **User Interface:** Simple and intuitive interface for managing pizzas and toppings.

+## About This Project
+As a Rails newbie, I embarked on the journey of building Pizza Pies, and I found Rails to be an excellent companion for setting up the backend.
+The built-in helpers and conventions made the development process smooth and enjoyable.
+I opted for Heroku's PostgreSQL as the database, ensuring a robust and scalable solution for storing pizza creations.

 ## Getting Started

 Follow these steps to set up and run the Pizza App locally on your machine.